subham8907/helium-1/README.md

 Any content imported from other projects retains its original license (for example, any original unmodified code imported from ungoogled-chromium remains licensed under their [BSD 3-Clause license](LICENSE.ungoogled_chromium)).

+## More documentation (soon)
+> [!NOTE]
+> We will add more documentation along with design and motivation guidelines in the future.
+All docs will be linked here along with other related content.